Hecatron/Embedded.Rust.Examples/docs/astro/src/content/docs/debug/hardware/jlink-edu/index.md

 ## Further reading

-- Read [about how-to guides](https://diataxis.fr/how-to-guides/) in the Diátaxis framework
+- Read [about how-to guides](https://diataxis.fr/how-to-guides/) in the Diï¿½taxis framework